floooh/fips/site/p080_codegen.md

 - ALL\_GENERATE custom build target will run before any regular build target which depends on generated code
-- the ALL\_GENERATE target runs the the python file '.fips-gen.py' from the project root directory with the fips\_codegen.yml file as argument
+- the ALL\_GENERATE target runs the python file '.fips-gen.py' from the project root directory with the fips\_codegen.yml file as argument
 - '.fips-gen.py' loads the fips\_codegen.yml file, and imports and runs code generator python scripts, which will generate the C/C++ source code files